 CBD, or cannabidiol, contains cannabinoids, which are important players in our body’s endocannabinoid system.
 CBD oil is non-psychoactive but may help regulate mood.
 One endocannabinoid, called anandamide, that is produced in our bodies is actually referred to as the “bliss molecule”.
 Low levels of anandamide have been linked to decreased happiness and increased anxiety.
 Particular foods can increase our production of anandamide, like dark chocolate.
 CBD can prevent the breakdown of anandamide, and therefore, create more bliss.

 In a previous article, I discussed the potential for CBD to decrease inflammation and alleviate migraines.
 Other reported health benefits include decreasing stress and anxiety.
 This article discusses the peer-reviewed studies that examine the mood-boosting effects of CBD.
+Please review the use of CBD products with your own healthcare provider before using them.

 A poll in 2018 surveyed 1500 Canadians and 41% reported experiencing anxiety.
 One-third of responders had been formally diagnosed with an anxiety disorder.
 It is estimated that anxiety disorders affect 40 million American adults.
 Therefore, anxiety disorders are the most common mental health condition in both Canada and the U.S.